 529 plans vary greatly in plan structure, options, and benefits, and it is important to properly educate yourself on the state’s and plan’s specific rules for college planning.

 For a college savings plan, it is important to look for the kinds of fees the plan charges both upfront and on a continuing basis.
-The offering document should also set out the kinds of investment options available, such as which mutual funds, bank products, stocks, and bonds.
+The offering document should also set out the kinds of investment options available, such as mutual funds, bank products, stocks, and bonds.

 For a prepaid tuition plan, it is essential to read the offering document to understand what guarantees there are for your prepaid credits and what contingencies there are if you end up applying them to a different college.